igorao79/igorao79/README.md

 ---

-## 🇬🇧 Hello!
+## 🌟 Hello!
 My name is Igor
-- I am a junior developer learning JavaScript and getting into React.
+- 💻 I am a junior developer learning JavaScript and getting into React
-- I love coding and always eager to learn new things.
+- 🔥 I love coding and always eager to learn new things
-- Looking for people to collaborate on projects.
+- 🤝 Looking for people to collaborate on projects
-- Open to opportunities and creative ideas!
+- 💡 Open to opportunities and creative ideas!

 ### 📫 Contact me:
 [![Telegram](https://img.shields.io/badge/Telegram-26A5E4?style=for-the-badge&logo=telegram&logoColor=white)](https://t.me/igorao79)